-Almost a year has passed since the online poker market in Pennsylvania went live, and while there were expectations that the market would be flooded with multiple online poker rooms, only PokerStars PA has been given the green light to offer online poker in the state as of now.
+Almost a year has passed since the Pennsylvania online poker market went live, and while there were expectations that the market would be flooded with multiple online poker rooms, only PokerStars PA has been given the green light to offer online poker in the state as of now.

 However, this might change as the Pennsylvania online poker market might see WSOP.com along with its software provider 888 go live in the state with the launch of WSOP PA and this could happen as early as this week.